Q. Are there instances when OSI will call Varian to assist if needed? If so, please elaborate.

 A. No. OSI Precision Certified devices offer leading-edge solutions from the best names in the industry – including Varian, Elekta and Siemens.
 Plus, Precision Certified equipment can be outfitted with the latest software and updates to ensure that you have the best available solution to treat your patients.

-Q. What qualifies your team to service my devices?
+Q. What qualifies your team to service my equipment?

 A. In short – training, experience and dedication.
 Most of our field service engineers are OEM-factory trained, making them specialists in everything there is to know about your specific equipment.
 They have years of industry experience and are skilled at ensuring that your practice maintains maximum uptime – meaning better care for your patients and fewer headaches for you.
 On top of that, our people simply care more.
 They have a dedication to the oncology industry and have made a personal choice to work at a company that cares as much as they do.